udiudi/udiudi.github.io/about.md

 I'm well versed in several tech-stacks, faced big technological and people challenges, passionate for efficiency, team-scaling and building a great product.

-**I'm looking for new opportunities** in a form of contract work, being hired by a great company, or creating one from scratch.
+**I'm always available to hear about new opportunities** in a form of contract work, software development or consultant CTO.